Canada and the Middle East & North Africa

 - improving development outcomes by giving children and youth hope for a better future (including assistance to the education sector), fostering sustainable economic growth (including support for livelihoods and for empowering women and unemployed youth), increasing food security for the most vulnerable (including programs that improve sustainable agricultural production), advancing democracy (including justice sector reforms) and integrating considerations related to gender equality, environmental sustainability and governance.

-We can assist with export advice and guidance to help you achieve your international business goals.
+The Trade Commissioner Service can assist with export advice and provide guidance to help you achieve your international business goals.

 - Date Modified: